masa0221/hugo-theme-geppaku/README.md

 [params]
     # Please set id when you want to add to feature for comment
     # @see https://disqus.com
+    # This is Optional values
     disqus = "your disqus shortname"

     [params.sharebutton]
         # If you want to display share buttons set these
+        # This is Optional values
         twitter  = true
         facebook = true
         # hatena   = true # hatena is Japanese social media